 Cultural competence continuing education for health professionals has been identified as a key strategy for advancing health equity and achieving the triple aim in Oregon by culturally diverse communities and policy makers alike.
-The Rules Advisory Committee convened in July of 2014.
-For more infomation on the HB 2611 Rules Advisory Committee, please visit this page: http://www.oregon.gov/oha/oei/Pages/HB-2611-RAC.aspx.
+The Rules Advisory Committee convened from July through September 2014.
+The Oregon Health Authority filed a notice of rulemaking with the Secretary of State on Septemer 11, 2014 for the following:

 Community Policy Forums

 In February of 2010, the Office of Equity and Inclusion held two policy forums with community partners from across the state to discuss policy priorities for Oregon’s diverse populations.
 Overwhelmingly, culturally competent health care was prioritized as an effective strategy for eliminating health disparities.
 The adopted version of the bill is available.